wso2/docs-is/en/docs/deploy/remove-references-to-deleted-user-identities.md

 ---

-## Change the default configuration directory location

-You can change the default location of the tool configurations if desired.
-You may want to do this if you are working with a multi-product environment where you want to manage configurations in a single location for ease of use.
-Note that this is **optional**.

-To change the default configurations location for the embedded tool, do the following:

-1. Open the `            forgetme.sh           ` file found inside the
-    `            <IS_HOME>/bin           ` folder.

-2. The location path is the value given after
-    `                         -d                       ` within the
-    following line.
-Modify the value after
-    `                         -d                       ` to change the
-    location.
-    The default location path is
-    `            $CARBON_HOME/repository/components/tools/forget-me/conf.           `

-    ``` java
-    sh $CARBON_HOME/repository/components/tools/forget-me/bin/forget-me -d $CARBON_HOME/repository/components/tools/forget-me/conf $@
-    ```

----

 ## Run the tool in WSO2 IS

 This tool has independent runtime.
 From IS 6.0.0 onwards, this tool is externalised.